Florida State University

-Florida State University was awarded their initial accreditation January 2015.
+Florida State University was awarded their initial accreditation in January 2015.
 They have been given 5 years accreditation and will be reviewed again in October 2020.

 Pass Rate for CRNA Boards at Florida State University

 An average nurse anesthetist salary in Florida